benthayer/git-gud/README.md

 Recap:

-1. Install Git Gud using Python 3
+1. Install Git Gud using Python>=3.6
 2. Create and change into an empty directory for Git Gud to load the skills into
 3. Run `git gud init`
 4. Follow the instructions to git gud!